dperique/termi-chat/README.md

 Then you can keep adding more files.
 This is a private git repo you can store somewhere locally especially if you don't want to share the conversations or don't want them on github.com.
-You will still get history and all github has to offer -- just locally.
+You will still get history and all git has to offer -- just locally.

 ## Usage examples